SiFli SDK RF Test Guide

 • BT signaling DUT and BT non-signaling are mutually exclusive; EXIT before switching

-• BLE DTM and BT non-signaling are mutually exclusive (they share the ENTER state); EXIT then ENTER before switching
+• BLE DTM and BT non-signaling are mutually exclusive (they share the ENTER state); EXIT and then ENTER before switching

-10. Custom Test Entry in Your Product
+10. Adding a Custom Test Entry in Your Product

 void product_enter_bt_signaling_dut(void)